 Our vision can be summed up in one simple statement – our desire is to be disciples, and to help others become disciples of Jesus.

-Our Ministry Team consists of our Pastor, John Craib, our Youth Pastor, John Burns and our Children and families Worker, Mairi Nasr.
+Our Ministry Team consists of our Pastor, John Craib and our Youth Pastor, John Burns.

-The day to day running of the church is overseen by our Administrator, Joe McCrum, and our Finance Administrator, John Tainsh.
+The day-to-day running of the church is overseen by our Administrator, Joe McCrum.

 I have been the pastor at Bearsden Baptist Church since 1997.
 I was born in Aberdeen in 1958, grew up in Kilmacolm, went to school in Paisley and attended university in Aberdeen.
 It was during my time as a student that, out of curiosity, I bought a Good News Bible and began to read.
 When I reached the book of Daniel I finally abandoned my teenage atheism for a faith in Jesus, though I was not baptised as a believer until 1989.
 For 14 years I trained and worked as a Chartered Accountant in Edinburgh, Aberdeen, Liverpool and Glasgow.

 After two years back in Glasgow and having attended a Baptist church since the return from England, I started to explore Baptist ministry and trained at the Scottish Baptist College in Glasgow for four years before being called to Bearsden Baptist Church.
-I am married to Carina and have five grown up children and one gorgeous granddaughter.
+I am married to Carina and have five grown up children and four gorgeous granddaughters.

 I grew up in Ayr where I attended church with family growing up.
 It was in my mid-teens that I really found my own faith, thanks in part to our own youth workers and also a Scripture Union week within the local schools.
 However, the next few years were quite difficult due to ongoing health problems and I turned away from church for a while.
 Thankfully, God was still working in my life and I came back to faith aged 19 in the summer of 2003 while attending the Soul Survivor festival in the south of England.